jufab/opentelemetry-angular-interceptor/README.md

  * probabilitySampler: (string) Samples a configurable percentage of traces, value between 0 to 1
  * logBody: (boolean) true add body in a log, nothing otherwise
  * logLevel: (DiagLogLevel) log level

+#### BatchSpanProcessor Configuration

+_This configuration applies if production is true in commonConfig._

+* maxQueueSize: (string) The maximum queue size.
+After the size is reached spans are dropped.
+* maxExportBatchSize: (string) The maximum batch size of every export.
+It must be smaller or equal to maxQueueSize.
+* scheduledDelayMillis: (string) The interval between two consecutive exports
+* exportTimeoutMillis: (string) How long the export can run before it is cancelled

 #### OpenTelemetry-collector Configuration